Academic Program Review

 - Senior Team

-Though not required, any written feedback from these constituents will be added as an addendum to the Executive Summary, which will be shared with the Academic Matters Subcommittee of the Board of Trustees for final action.
+The final Executive Summary with addenda, if applicable, will then be shared with the Academic Matters Committee of the Board of Trustees for final action.
 The Board of Trustees could take the following actions on the College’s final program review and associated recommendations (generally submitted for review at their annual March meeting):

 - Accept the College’s review and recommendations without BOT edits or modifications.